 Most of the functions in the re module are shortcuts for compiling a pattern object and calling one of its methods.
-Using re.compile() is good practice because the resulting object is reusable, while each call to re.search() compiles a new (but redundant) pattern object.
 For example, the following lines of code are equivalent.

 '''

 bool(re.compile("cat").search("catfish"))

 True

 bool(re.search("cat", "catfish"))

 True

 '''